List of Marvel Comics characters: T: Titannus

 Titannus is a character appearing in American comic books published by Marvel Comics.

 Originally, Titannus was a Skrull who, lacking shape-shifting abilities, became one of the subjects of the Super-Skrull project, giving him enhanced strength and a healing factor that would allow him to recover from any wound.
 Leaving his world, he eventually arrives on the planet Trellion, whose inhabitants brainwash him to act as their agent.
 Believing that he was fleeing an oppressive ruler, he escapes with the woman he loves (against her will) and travels to Earth, seeking the aid of heroes to revolt against Trellion.
 After his spacecraft crash lands in Japan, Titannus observes the heroes of Earth for several months and attempts to "gain their attention" by destroying Tokyo, defeating the premier superhero of Japan (Sunfire) and killing countless soldiers of the Japanese army.

 Sensing the disturbance, Doctor Strange assembles a new team of Defenders to oppose the alien, consisting of Spider-Man, She-Hulk, Ms. Marvel, Nova, and Hulk.
 The team meets Wolverine in Tokyo, where he is already attempting to fight Titannus.
 Titannus attempts to befriend them by recounting his brainwashed story, claiming that he had merely lost his temper when attacked by Sunfire, but Doctor Strange senses little truth in Titannus' words.
 Ultimately, the superheroes are unable to stop Titannus, who defeats the Hulk by absorbing his empowering gamma radiation, as well as breaks She-Hulk's left arm.
 When Titannus' beloved is woken up by Strange and Nova, the truth is revealed and Titannus, having been so dependent on his love for her, is driven to suicide by her rejection—apparently killing himself by crushing his own head.
 Spider-Man later speculates that she was angry at the failure of her peoples' plan to attack Earth's heroes.

 However, Titannus' healing factor is so advanced that it allowed him to grow a new head, albeit giving him amnesia.
 Later, insane scientists from Tokyo take control of Titannus and order him to attack the United States, believing that Titannus had been part of a US attempt to conquer Japan.
 Doctor Strange, Spider-Man, Ms Marvel, She-Hulk, Wolverine, Luke Cage, and Captain America assemble and defeat Titannus, who is taken in by S.H.I.E.L.D., thanks to the new arrival of Crusader, who distracts him by creating an illusionary reality where he killed all of his opponents.
 Meanwhile, Doctor Strange finds the people controlling him, and modify their technology to keep Titannus dormant.

 Titannus in other media

 Titannus appears as a boss in Marvel: Ultimate Alliance, voiced by David Sobolov.

 Titanoboa

 Titanoboa is a character appearing in American comic books published by Marvel Comics.
+The character was introduced in the series Avengers Assemble (2024) as a member of the Serpent Society who can grow to a massive size.
+Titanoboa confronts the Avengers along with the rest of the Serpent Society, but is taken down by She-Hulk, who was overdosed with gamma radiation by Hawkeye.